-In the June 1977 issue of National Geographic, Dr. Larry Zeleny’s article “Song of Hope for the Bluebird,” with photography by Michael L. Smith generated such a response that Dr. Zeleny met with some of his friends and formed the North American Bluebird Society (NABS) in the state of Maryland.
-Years later, the organization headquarters moved away and Maryland was left with no other local organization working specifically for the Bluebird.
+In the June 1977 issue of National Geographic, Dr. Larry Zeleny’s article “Song of Hope for the Bluebird,” with photography by Michael L. Smith, generated such a response that Dr. Zeleny met with some of his friends and formed the North American Bluebird Society (NABS) in the state of Maryland.
+Years later, the organization’s headquarters moved away and Maryland was left with no local organization that worked specifically for the Bluebird.

 In order to fill this void, several bluebird enthusiasts met to form the new Maryland Bluebird Society (MBS.)
 On March 7, 2004 the first meeting of MBS took place.
 Officers and Directors were elected and a website was created.
-From this small and humble beginning, we hope to launch an active program for the conservation of the Eastern Bluebird and other cavity nesting species in Maryland and beyond.
+From this small and humble beginning, an active program was launched for the conservation of the Eastern Bluebird and other native cavity-nesting species in Maryland.

 Mission and Purpose

-We encourage you to join the Maryland Bluebird Society as member and become involved in our conservation efforts as they develop.
+We encourage you to become a member of the Maryland Bluebird Society and to become involved in our conservation efforts.
 Membership is open to all who are interested in Bluebird conservation, regardless of where they live!
 Visit our Membership page for details.

 The Maryland Bluebird Society will be hosting a virtual (Zoom) Membership meeting on Saturday, April 17th, at 11:45 a.m.
 All members in good standing are invited to attend.
 Please rsvp to firstname.lastname@example.org no later than Wednesday, April 14th to receive a meeting agenda and the Zoom link to the meeting.

 Once the business portion of the Membership meeting is concluded, we will be sharing a 25-minute video, The Bluebirds of Antietam.

 The Maryland Bluebird Society is affiliated with NABS (The North American Bluebird Society.)
 Click on the logo left to go to NABS website.